-The benefits of a rain garden are numerous, but first we need to start by understanding why run-off is a problem.
-When it rains on an impervious surface, like a roof, driveway, street or sidewalk, water cannot be absorbed, so it flows off these surfaces while collecting pollutants.
-These pollutants can range from dirt, fertilizers and other lawn chemicals to motor oil, garbage and even bacteria.
+The benefits of a rain garden are numerous, but first, we need to start by understanding why run-off is a problem.
+When it rains on an impervious surface, like a roof, driveway, street or sidewalk, water cannot be absorbed, so the water flows off these surfaces while collecting pollutants.
+These pollutants can range from dirt, fertilizers and other lawn chemicals to motor oil, garbage, and even bacteria.
 These pollutants all have different effects on waterways, but one thing they all have in common is that they don’t belong in the water.
-This contaminated water flows to municipal storm drains and the proceeds, untreated, into the nearest waterway.
+This contaminated water flows to municipal storm drains and then continues, untreated, into the nearest waterway.

-Polluted run-off, especially that which is contaminated with large amounts of nitrogen and phosphorus, can lead to unhealthy conditions in the water, including algal blooms.
-These excess nutrients facilitate algal blooms by fertilizing algae which grows very quickly.
-The algae reproduce at astonishing rates and begin to block sunlight that is needed by submerged aquatic vegetation.
+Polluted run-off, especially water that is contaminated with large amounts of nitrogen and phosphorus, can lead to unhealthy conditions in our waterways.
+For example, the excess nutrients can cause algal blooms to grow by fertilizing algae, which grow very quickly.
+The algae reproduce rapidly and begin to block sunlight that is needed by submerged aquatic plants to grow.
 The aquatic plants supply oxygen to the water through photosynthesis, but this process cannot happen if the plants are not getting enough sunlight.
-The submerged vegetation begins to die as algae spreads across the surface of the water, reducing the amount of dissolved oxygen in the water.
+The submerged vegetation begins to die as algae spread across the surface of the water, reducing the amount of dissolved oxygen in the water.

-Rain gardens collect storm water runoff and allow it to be filtered by vegetation before it soaks slowly into the soil.
-These processes trap pollution and sediment and help to recharge groundwater aquifers that many places use as a source of drinking water.
-Pollution control and flood management are two very important jobs of a rain garden, but these storm water management techniques also offer local critters a place to live and find food.
+Rain gardens collect stormwater runoff and allow it to be filtered by vegetation before it soaks slowly into the soil.
+These processes trap pollution and sediment and help to recharge groundwater aquifers that many places use as sources of drinking water.
+Pollution control and flood management are two very important jobs for rain gardens, but these stormwater management techniques also offer local wildlife a place to live and find food.

-Your rain garden will not only help reduce flooding and pollution, but will also beatify your yard while helping to support the health of our local ecosystems.
+Your rain garden will not only help reduce flooding and pollution, but it will also beautify your yard while helping to support the health of our local ecosystems.